S3-working-group/s3-practical-guide/src/meeting-practices/meeting-facilitation.md

 ## Meeting Facilitation

 Choose someone to facilitate a meeting.
-Even an inexperienced facilitator makes a difference.
+Even an inexperienced facilitator can help to focus a meeting and make a positice difference.

 * prepare an agenda of topics
-* select a facilitator who
+* select a facilitator who:
-    * picks an activity or format for each topic that fits the topic and the number of participants
+    * facilitates a suitable activity or format for each topic
     * holds the space, keeps the time and navigates the agenda during the meeting
-    * evaluates the meeting at the end
+    * facilitates an evaluation of the meeting at the end